PAUL34913/msp1-cv/README.md

 -   Added drop-down menu to navbar.
 -   Styled drop-down menu.
 -   Fixed about me image.
+-   Added working link from navbar to about me section.
+-   Fixed about me landing position when jumping from navbar link on mobile.
 -   Completed about me section, merging dev with main.
--   Error - about me image (Know Bugs)

 ## Known Bugs